AbdelrahmanRadwan/object-detection/README.md

 1. As a post-processing step, we need to sharpen the shapes after the pre-processing phase, to avoid minimizing the shape which leads to unrecognizable shape with hard to detect edges.
 2. As a post-processing step, we need to separate the shapes from each other and from the borders if they are hardly connected together.
+3. Try using [Lattice-Computing (LC) Techniques](http://robotics.pme.duth.gr/amanatiadis/wp-content/uploads/2011/09/sj24KabPA43.pdf) to enhance the results.
+4. Try [Neural Network to detect 2D shapes in images using a GANN approach](https://github.com/alexvlis/Shape-Recognition), This combines the heuristic approach of a Genetic Algorithm, and the precision of gradient descent, to reach optimum convergence.